-A Latino International Book Award winner and the poet laureate of Virginia will come to Lynchburg College this year for the Thornton Reading Series.
+A Latino International Book Award winner and the poet laureate of Virginia will come to University of Lynchburg this year for the Thornton Reading Series.

 Chantel Acevedo, a professor in the MFA program at the University of Miami, will kick off the event series at 7:30 p.m. on Wednesday, September 6, in Sydnor Performance Hall.
 She is the author of several acclaimed works of historical fiction; Her first novel, Love and Ghost Letters, won the Latino International Book Award and was a finalist for the Connecticut Book of the Year, and The Distant Marvels was one of Booklist’s “Top Ten Historical Novels of 2015.”
 Her fiction and poetry have been nominated for the Pushcart Prize and have appeared in Prairie Schooner, American Poetry Review, North American Review, and Chattahoochee Review.